 Other well-known social enterprises include The Big Issue and The Eden Project.

-The funds were presented at a special awards ceremony and were shared between 20 voluntary and community organisations for health-related projects.
-An organisation providing respite for carers, a group helping people who have experienced sexual violence and a lunch club for pensioners which offers companionship and helps to reduce isolation, were among those receiving grants.
+The funds were presented at a special awards ceremony in March and were shared between 14 voluntary and community organisations for health-related projects.

 Provide is a staff-owned community interest company (often referred to as a social enterprise) .
 It was established in April 2011 and delivers community health and care services across Essex, outer north east London, and East Anglia.